GoogleChrome/devtools-docs/readme.md

-# Mirror of the Chrome DevTools documentation
+# The Chrome DevTools documentation

-This repository contains a mirror of the official DevTools documentation.
-We regularly update the mirror with new changes made on the site and welcome any contributions or bug-fixes.
+This is the official DevTools documentation.
+We regularly update the docs and welcome any contributions or bug-fixes.

 ## How to run the site